What can an accountant do for your business?

 Limited companies

-Limited Companies have to comply with a bigger and more complex set of rules.
-As well as keeping accurate records and completing the necessary tax returns, as a limited company you have the duty to file an annual confirmation statement, making sure that the Companies House has the right information about your business.
+Limited companies face more complex compliance requirements, including annual confirmation statements, VAT registration (if turnover > £85,000), quarterly returns, payroll, and pensions.
+Engaging an accountant for limited company UK can streamline these processes.
 If you are turning over £85,000 per year in revenue, you are also legally required to register for VAT.
 Other responsibilities of limited companies include quarterly returns, payroll, and pension auto-enrolment.

 These processes are often complex and time-consuming, and mistakes can lead to costly penalties.
 Most businesses will need the help of a professional to effectively perform these obligations.
 An accountant will ensure that the right forms are completed correctly and on tim